-- Sec.
-4707.2.2 Community fuel modification.
+Sec.
+4907.2.2 Community fuel modification.
 The FAHJ may require a developer, as a condition of issuing a certificate of occupancy, to establish one or more fuel modification zones to protect a new community by reducing the fuel loads adjacent to a community and structures within it.
-The developer shall assign the land on which any fuel modification zone is established under this section to the association or other common owner group that succeeds the developer as the person responsible for common areas within the community. - Sec.
-4707.2.2.1 Land ownership.
-Once a fuel modification zone has been established under section 4707.2.2 the land on which the zone is located shall be under the control of an association or other common ownership established in perpetuity, for the benefit of the community to be protected. - Sec.
-4707.3 Maintenance of defensible space.
-Any person owning, leasing, controlling, operating or maintaining a building or structure required to establish a fuel modification zone pursuant to section 4707.2 shall maintain the defensible space.
+The developer shall assign the land on which any fuel modification zone is established under this section to the association or other common owner group that succeeds the developer as the person responsible for common areas within the community.

+Sec.
+4907.2.2.1 Land ownership.
+Once a fuel modification zone has been established under section 4907.2.2 the land on which the zone is located shall be under the control of an association or other common ownership established in perpetuity, for the benefit of the community to be protected.

+Sec.
+4907.3 Maintenance of defensible space.
+Any person owning, leasing, controlling, operating or maintaining a building or structure required to establish a fuel modification zone pursuant to section 4907.2 shall maintain the defensible space.
 The FAHJ may enter the property to determine if the person responsible is complying with this section.
-The FAHJ may issue an order to the person responsible for maintaining the defensible space directing the person to modify or remove non-fire resistant vegetation from defensible space areas, remove leaves, needles and other dead vegetative material from the roof of a building or structure, maintain trees as required by section 4707.3.1 or to take other action the FAHJ determines is necessary to comply with the intent of sections 4703 et seq. - Sec.
-4707.3.1 Trees.
-Crowns of trees located within defensible space shall maintain a minimum horizontal clearance of 10 feet for fire resistant trees and 30 feet for non-fire resistive trees and shall be pruned to remove limbs located less than 6 feet above the ground surface adjacent to the trees.
+The FAHJ may issue an order to the person responsible for maintaining the defensible space directing the person to modify or remove non-fire resistant vegetation from defensible space areas, remove leaves, needles and other dead vegetative material from the roof of a building or structure, maintain trees as required by section 4907.3.1 or to take other action the FAHJ determines is necessary to comply with the intent of sections 4903 et seq.

+Sec.
+4907.3.1 Trees.
+Crowns of mature trees located within defensible space shall maintain a minimum horizontal clearance of 10 feet for fire resistant trees and 30 feet for non-fire resistive trees.
+Mature trees shall be pruned to remove limbs to maintain a vertical separation of three times the height of the lower vegetation or 6 feet, whichever is less, above the ground surface adjacent to the trees.
 Dead wood and litter shall be regularly removed from trees.
-Ornamental trees shall be limited to groupings of 2-3 trees with canopies for each grouping separated horizontally as described in Table 4707.3.1.
+Ornamental trees shall be limited to groupings of 2-3 trees with canopies for each grouping separated horizontally as described in Table 4907.3.1.

-TABLE 4707.3.1 DISTANCE BETWEEN TREE CANOPIES
+TABLE 4907.3.1 DISTANCE BETWEEN TREE CANOPIES

-Distance between Tree Canopies by Percent Slope (1)
+Distance between Tree Canopies by Percent Slope

 Percent of Slope Required Distances Between Edge of

-Tereore or stope Mature Tree Canopies (2)
+Mature Tree Canopies (1)

 0 to 20 10 feet

 21 to 40 20 feet

 41 plus 30 feet

-- 1. Adapted from Wildland Home Fire Risk Meter, Simmerman and Fischer, 1990. - 2.
-Determined from canopy dimensions as described in Sunset Western Garden Book (Current Edition)
+1. Determined from canopy dimensions as described in Sunset Western Garden Book (Current Edition)

 Sec.
-4707.3.2 Orchards, groves or vineyards.
+4907.3.2 Orchards, groves or vineyards.
 All orchards, groves and vineyards shall be kept in a healthy state and free of combustible debris and vegetation, including dead or downed trees.
 A 10-foot firebreak shall be cleared around the perimeter of any orchard, grove or vineyard.
 Dead grasses between rows of trees or vines shall be mowed.